Wednesday, December 11, 2019: Due to inclement weather, NRCC (Dublin and NRV Mall Site) is closed. Day classes ONLY have been cancelled.

 Access to Community College Education

-ACCE is a partnership between the locality and New River Community College Educational Foundation that provides the opportunity for Giles County graduates to attend New River Community College tuition free for two years.
+ACCE is a partnership between the locality and New River Community College Educational Foundation that provides the opportunity for graduating seniors from Floyd County, Giles County, Montgomery County, Pulaski County, and City of Radford to attend New River Community College tuition free for two years.

 The Foundation supports NRCC organizations and programs through the management of funds raised or donated specifically for those entities.